Bionicle: Generation 1 (2001–2010)

 Set in a science fantasy universe featuring biomechanical beings, the main story depicts the exploits of the Toa, heroes with elemental powers whose duty is to protect the Matoran, the prime populace of their world, and reawaken their god-like guardian, Mata Nui the Great Spirit, who was forced into a coma by the actions of his antagonist "brother", the Makuta.

-The first story arc (2001–2003) takes place on a tropical island also named Mata Nui and deals with the arrival of the six Toa Mata and their exploits in protecting the Matoran villagers from Makuta's minions.
+The first story arc (2001–2003) takes place on a tropical island also named Mata Nui and deals with the arrival of the six Toa Mata: Tahu, Gali, Kopaka, Lewa, Pohatu, and Onua, and their exploits in protecting the Matoran villagers from Makuta's minions.
 They are later transformed into the more-powerful Toa Nuva.
 A heavy emphasis is placed on the Kanohi masks worn by the Toa, which supplement their elemental powers with abilities such as super-strength, super-speed, levitation and water-breathing.
 The second arc (2004–2005) acts as a prequel to the first: set on an island city called Metru Nui, it follows another group of Toa who would go on to become Turaga, the Matoran's elders, and explains how they all came to settle on Mata Nui island.
 The culminating third arc (2006–2008) sees a new team of Toa (transformed from Matoran) set out on a quest to find the Mask of Life, a legendary artifact that can save the now-dying Mata Nui.
 A fourth arc (2009), originally envisioned as a soft reboot of the franchise, introduces the desert world of Bara Magna, its inhabitants, and Mata Nui's origins.
 However, Lego discontinued Bionicle in 2010 and all planned storylines were scrapped and replaced with one that concluded the main narrative.

 Characters such as the Toa and Matoran are divided into tribes based on six "primary" elements: fire, water, air, earth, ice, and stone.
 Less common "secondary" elements, such as light, gravity and lightning, were slowly introduced over the course of the saga.
 The 2009 storyline, which features a different society, uses a similar grouping method for its Glatorian and Agori characters.

 The entire saga was developed by a team of Lego employees led by Bob Thompson for a multimedia platform spanning animations, comic books, novels, console and online games, short stories, and a series of direct-to-video films.
 The majority of comics and novels were written by Greg Farshtey, who also published a number of in-character blogs, serials, and podcasts that expanded the franchise lore.
 After the toyline was discontinued, publication of these serials continued through to 2011 before halting abruptly due to Farshtey's other commitments.